astandet/FOOTBALL_MGMNT/README.md

 Tactics
 -------

-IA controlled teams will adopt tactics based on range of factors, including analysis of opponent's strengths and weaknesses, number of players (red cards, etc), and other factors.
+IA controlled teams will adopt tactics based on a range of factors, including analysis of opponent's strengths and weaknesses, number of players (red cards, etc), and other factors and will change tactics during the course of a match in reaction to match events.
+There will be a predefined set of formations for both computer and human managers to choose from, plus human managers will have the ability to create custom formations and save them to file.